MSN has partnered with The Points Guy for our coverage of credit card products. MSN and The Points Guy may receive a commission from card issuers.

 There was a time when I chased elite status for one reason only: suite upgrades.
 In 2015, I did a mattress run to secure top-tier Hyatt status before a trip to Asia.
 Back then, Hyatt issued top-tier elites four confirmed suite upgrade awards upon earning status.
 Nowadays, Globalists receive these after completing 50, 60, 70, 80, 90 and 100 nights.

 But back then, they were easier to earn and seemed vital to an exceptional hotel stay.
 It wasn’t just limited to Hyatt.
 I got a Hilton credit card to achieve top-tier Hilton Diamond status, which resulted in multiple suite upgrades.
-I chose hotels based on where I thought I would be more likely to get upgraded.
+I chose hotels based on where I thought I would be more likely to get upgraded for best buy credit card.

 My priorities have since changed.
 Of all the elite status perks I care about, suite upgrades rank pretty low.
 In fact, during a recent stay in New York, I turned down a suite upgrade, opting for a standard room with a city view.
 Here’s why suite upgrades aren’t a priority for me anymore.